 You will have a hard time finding a more capable walleye jigging rod for $89.
 The Hammer series rods are incredibly lightweight and comfortable in the hand, and have extraordinary sensitivity to feel even the lightest walleye bites.
 The extra fast action of the blanks makes working jigs in shallow or deep water a breeze.

-Back by a One Year Limited Warranty and eligible for our no questions asked "Fast Track" warranty program, we promise you this will be a well spent $89!
+Back by a One Year Limited Warranty, we promise you this will be a well spent $89!

 Trout Fishing: X-11 Ultralight, $59.99